kobotoolbox/docs/source/photo_audio_video_file.md

 Adding media questions on the form is straight simple:

--   In the KoboToolbox Formbuilder, click the <i class="k-icon k-icon-plus"></i>
+- In the KoboToolbox formbuilder, click the <i class="k-icon k-icon-plus"></i>
   button to add a new question
 - Type the question text, for example “Take a picture of the housing unit”, then click **ADD QUESTION** or press ENTER on your keyboard
 - Choose the question type

 ![Adding media question](images/photo_audio_video_file/add.gif)